 “What’s interesting is that we found a complete refusal to accept that this might not be the case.
 For example, when I tried to explain that I live in a city and that I’m a Professor of Social Science with a degree in Politics and International Law, they would erupt into laughter and tell me to go home to my farm in Mayo.
 I’ve never been to Mayo.”

-Also included in the survey was a questionnaire which revealed – among other things – that many Dubliners believe the Irish border is something that separates Dublin from ‘the country’ and that there are no cinemas, hospitals, night clubs, pubs, shops, schools, plumbing or electricity anywhere outside of Dublin.
+Also included in the survey was a questionnaire which revealed that many Dubliners believe the Irish border is something that separates Dublin from “the country” and that there are no cinemas, hospitals, night clubs, pubs, shops, schools, plumbing or electricity anywhere else in Ireland.

 So what conclusions can be drawn from the study?
 We asked Professor McIntyre if he sees any signs of the attitudes of Dubliners changing in the future.
 The normally reserved professor did not hold back.

 “Absolutely never.
 Forget about it.
 You can be anything from an Astronaut to a Premier League footballer, it doesn’t matter.
-If you’re from what Dubliners call “down the country” then as far as they’re concerned you drink poitín on your farm every night while playing the music from Deliverance on your banjo and riding your cousin.
-It was the most frustrating research I’ve ever done.
-I’ve given up on those people and I never want to speak to another Jackeen for as long as I live.
+If you’re from what Dubliners call ‘down the country’ then as far as they’re concerned you drink poitín on your farm every night while playing the music from Deliverance on your banjo and riding your cousin.
+It was the most frustrating research I’ve ever done and I never want to speak to another Jackeen for as long as I live.
 I’m done with those cunts forever.
 Goodbye!”